Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Semantic Communications

 \subsubsection{Motivation}

-There are several examples of integrating GAI technologies in SemCom \cite{lin2023blockchain}.
+There are several examples of integrating GenAI technologies in SemCom \cite{lin2023blockchain}.
 For instance, GANs have been employed to develop semantic decoders that tackle the out-of-distribution problem of SemCom \cite{zhang2022deep}.
 GANs are used to generate realistic and meaningful semantic information based on the available data.
 Additionally, a variational autoencoder (VAE) is utilized to calculate the lower bound of semantic distortion and derive the corresponding loss function \cite{alemi2016deep}.
-By incorporating GANs and VAEs, SemCom can enhance the accuracy and fidelity of semantic decoding, thereby improving the overall communication performance.
-To further explore the applications of GDMs in SemCom, we consider an AIGC service process as shown in Fig. \ref{fig:semantic_framework}, where edge devices initially collect raw data, such as photographs, and extract semantic information.
-This semantic information is then utilized by AIGC service providers, who apply GAI models to perform AIGC inference and generate meaningful content, such as stylized animations.
-Subsequently, multimedia service providers, like Metaverse service providers, use this content to create digital content for users, such as animated avatars \cite{lin2023unified}.
+By incorporating GANs and VAEs, SemCom can enhance the accuracy and fidelity of semantic decoding, thereby improving the overall communication performance~\cite{liang2023generative}.

-We formulate a unified resource allocation problem, considering the limited computing and communication resources allocated to the semantic extraction, AIGC inference, and graphic rendering modules.
+To elucidate the role of GDMs in SemCom, we consider their application in an AIGC service process, illustrated in Fig. \ref{fig:semantic_framework}.
+The process begins with edge devices collecting primary data, such as photographs.
+These edge devices then extract semantic information from the data, focusing on meaningful content rather than raw data transmission.
+The extracted semantic information is significant for AIGC Service Providers (ASPs).
+Then, ASPs employ GenAI models, inclusive of GDMs, to conduct AIGC inference, transforming semantic information into enriched content, such as stylized animations~\cite{wang2023unified}.
+The final stage involves multimedia service providers, like Metaverse platforms, leveraging this semantically-enriched content to craft digital offerings for end-users, such as animated avatars~\cite{lin2023unified}.
+We formulate a unified resource allocation problem for this workflow, considering the limited computing and communication resources allocated to the semantic extraction, AIGC inference, and graphic rendering modules.
 The objective is to maximize the overall utility by efficiently allocating these resources.